lambdaclass/lambdaworks/provers/groth16/arkworks-adapter/README.md

 pub fn to_lambda<F: PrimeField>(cs: &ConstraintSystemRef<F>) -> (QuadraticArithmeticProgram, Vec<FrElement>)
 ```

 It returns a Lambdaworks-compatible QAP struct alongside variable assignments.
-Please note that public variable assignments are bundled with witnesses, and this vector of field elements is called **witness** alltogether.
+Please note that public variable assignments are bundled with witnesses, and this vector of field elements is called **witness** altogether.

 ```rust
 let (qap, w) = to_lambda(&cs);